 If the Texas Rules of Civil Procedure require more than 14 days notice on any given matter (e.g., Motions for Summary Judgment), then the time period set by the Rules shall apply and a submission date should be selected accordingly.

 Request for Oral Hearing - A motion or response may include a request for oral argument.
 It is in the sound discretion of the court whether to grant the request for oral hearing.
 A request for an oral hearing should be in writing, set forth reasons a hearing is required and comply with all requirements for setting a hearing.
 A REQUEST FOR ORAL HEARING ON A MATTER NORMALLY HANDLED BY SUBMISSION MUST BE BROUGHT TO THE ATTENTION OF THE COURT BY INCLUDING SUCH IN THE TITLE AND BODY OF THE MOTION OR BY FILING A SEPARATE MOTION REQUESTING THE ORAL HEARING.
 A request for an oral hearing is not a response.
 The Court Coordinator will advise the counsel/party requesting an oral hearing if an oral hearing is granted.
 If an oral hearing is granted, the Court Coordinator will advise the counsel/party that requested the oral hearing of the date and time for the hearing and said counsel/party shall give proper notice to all counsel/parties.

-Requests for hearings and trials in the County Court at Law shall be made by motion accompanied by a Setting Request or Setting Request For Trial, a Certificate of Conference or Certificate of Conference for Family Law e-filed with the appropriate Clerk.
+Requests for hearings and trials in the County Court at Law shall be made by motion accompanied by a Setting Request for Family Law, Setting Request for Civil, Setting Request For Trial - Family Law, or Setting Request For Civil Trial and a Certificate of Conference or Certificate of Conference for Family Law e-filed with the appropriate Clerk.
 The attorneys making such request shall serve all counsel and parties appearing pro se with notice of the setting request.